INSaFLU/insaflu_docs/docs/project_creation.rst

 5. Scale-up your **dataset**.
 .............................

+You may add more samples to your Dataset at any time.

 6. Remove samples from your *Datasets*.
 ........................................

-You may remove some samples from your Dataset
+You may remove some samples from your Dataset.